Kpokc/bouquet/README.md

     - I easily understand the purpose and the layout of the site without additional instructions needed.
     - The main page is simple and clear with a search box and list of all posts.
     - All pages of website has navigation bar.
-    - With navigation bar I can easily access diiferent page and go anywhere from present page and come back.
+    - With navigation bar I can easily access different page and go anywhere from present page and come back.
         - Home Page
-            - Home page provides the search box to search the specific posts and list of all posts of site.I can like / dislike / pin / copy link of any page.
-Alsow edit my post.
+            - Home page provides the search box to search the specific posts and list of all posts of site.I can like / dislike / pin / copy link of any post.
+Alsow edit, delete, like, dislike my comments.
         - Contact Page
             - Contact page provides me contact form for feedback or query.
         - Login Page